Deakin government (1905–1908): Background

 Alfred Deakin first became prime minister after Edmund Barton resigned to become a judge on the first High Court of Australia.
-The first Deakin government failed to pass any legislation in the newly formed Australian Federal Parliament.
+The first Deakin government passed several pieces of legislation, although its legislative achievements were limited.
 The Protectionists' shaky coalition with the Australian Labor Party did not long survive the December 1903 election, and by the resumption of Parliament in March 1904, the Deakin government had fallen, amid a dispute over a Labor Party amendment to the Conciliation and Arbitration Bill.

 The early years of Federation saw a volatile political environment.
 The first Deakin government ended on 27 April 1904, making way for the first Australian Labor Party government of Australia, led by Chris Watson.
 In August that year, the Protectionists split with radical liberals, Isaac Isaacs and William Lyne, aligning with the Labor Party against the Free Trade Party of George Reid.

 The Reid government lasted from 18 August 1904 – 5 July 1905.
-Reid denounced the Labour Party as the "Socialist tiger".
+Reid campaigned against the Labor Party using the slogan "The Socialist Tiger".
 Watson encouraged Alfred Deakin to abandon the Free Traders, saying: "We, and especially me, don't want office, but I have the utmost anxiety to stop the retrogressive movement which Reid is heading."
 Deakin commenced his second term as prime minister in July 1905, with Labour's support.